heesun8/ramen-ya-restaurant/README.md

 **_npm start_**

-A fan of TailwindCSS(_please don't strangle me_) but for a website as UI heavy as this, in order to have a more personalized look, the classical CSS made sense to me.
+I am a fan of TailwindCSS(_please don't strangle me_) but for a website as UI heavy as this, in order to have a more personalized look, the classic CSS approach made sense to me.